xslu-scuec/GMI-MST/README.md

 This is a multi-channel image registration framework by using multifeature mutual information based on (weighted) minimal spanning tree.
 The two methods (called LaMI and LWaMI) can be faster using ITK multi-threads.

 The source code includes two folders: Metrics and ImageSamplers.
 The users can embed them into elastix platform by using cmake.
 To be convenient, an executable file based on Windows system can be found from folder 'Release'.
+The code for deep feature learning can be found in folder 'DFT'.

 An example of intrasubject registration on cardiac MR is illustrated in folder 'examples'.
 The "patient001_frame01.nii.gz" is the fixed image.
 The "patient001_frame12.nii.gz" is the moving image.
 The deep features of fixed and moving images can be found from folder 'examples/dlfs'.
 The spin features of fixed image can be found from folder 'examples/spin'.
 The Moran's I coefficient image can be found from folder 'examples/moran'.